kylebarron/transitland_wrapper/README.md

   Request routes info

 Options:
   -b, --bbox TEXT         Bounding box to search within -g, --geometry PATH     File with geometry to use.
 Must be readable by
                           geopandas
-  --traversed-by TEXT   find all Route Stop Patterns belonging to route --stops-visited TEXT  any one or more stop Onestop IDs, separated by comma.
+  --traversed-by TEXT     find all Route Stop Patterns belonging to route --stops-visited TEXT    any one or more stop Onestop IDs, separated by
+                          comma.
 Finds Route Stop Patterns with stops_visited in stop_pattern
   --trips TEXT            any one or more trip ids, separated by comma.
 Finds
-                        Route Stop Patterns with specified trips in trips --help                Show this message and exit.
+                          Route Stop Patterns with specified trips in trips -p, --per-page INTEGER  number of results per page  [default: 50] --help                  Show this message and exit.
 ```

 ### Schedule Stop Pairs